damien-meere/full_stack_milestone/README.md

 ####    Adjust quantities of items in shopping bag
 Once a user has gotten to the point of adding products to their shopping bag, it needs to be as easy as possible to proceed with a purchase.
 To ensure that customers can proceed to the payment phase without issue, they need to be able to edit the contents of their bag, right up until we begin processing their payment.
-To facilite this user story, within the shoping bag, custerms have the opportunity to edit the contents of the bag.
+To facilite this user story, within the shoping bag, customers have the opportunity to edit the contents of the bag.
 Either deleting items, or adjusting the quantity field of the item before proceeding.
 When they update their order quantities, the Grand Total value is updated to reflect the new order details, before the user proceeds to the payment.